 Come across social commerce and its sales-driven approaches.

-The importance of social media in our everyday life can hardly be overestimated and the same goes for selling via these platforms for companies.
+The importance of social media in our everyday life cannot be overstated, and the same goes for selling via these platforms for companies.
 Even if you’re not an avid follower of Instagram stars or a TikTok creator yourself, there are so many things happening on social media, directly or indirectly related to our friends, job, and society, that we have to regularly interact with these platforms.

 Social commerce provides brands with new opportunities to engage with customers, extend their audiences, and, consequently, improve sales.
-Meanwhile, such a way of interaction also benefits shoppers who can easily discover brand offerings, shop products in a familiar environment of a social media app, as well as connect with customer support to discuss issues or receive shopping guidance.
+Meanwhile, it also benefits shoppers who can easily discover brand offerings, shop products in a familiar environment of a social media app, as well as connect with customer support to discuss issues or receive shopping guidance.

 Generally speaking, social commerce can be regarded as a part of e-commerce, which covers all activities of selling products online.
 E-commerce comes in four main types: business-to-business (B2B), business-to-consumer (B2C), consumer-to-business (C2B), and consumer-to-consumer (C2C).

-The main difference between traditional B2B and B2C e-commerce, when buyers make purchases at sellers’ websites and platforms, is that with social commerce, everything happens within social media and messengers where shoppers initially discover the products.
-Here, five main types of tech solutions for social selling can be identified: native shopping solutions, p2p marketplaces, shoppable AR filters and masks, live shopping events, and curated shopping lists.
+The main difference between traditional e-commerce, where buyers make purchases on sellers' websites, and social commerce is that with the latter, everything happens within social media and messengers where shoppers initially discover the products.
+Here, five main types of tech solutions for social selling can be identified: native shopping solutions, P2P marketplaces, shoppable AR filters and masks, live shopping events, and curated shopping lists.

 Selling through social media provides numerous advantages for businesses.
 Among them: